Best Time to Visit Antarctica

-Antarctica Weather from April to September
+Antarctica weather from April to September

 Antarctica’s weather from April to September is below freezing.
 Temperatures drop to lows of -20F / -29C.
-Cruise ships do not operate during this time due to the large amounts of sea ice which form.
+Cruise ships do not operate during this time due to the large amounts of sea ice that form.

 -29ᵒ C / -20ᵒ F

 Top Things to Do in Antarctica from April to September

 There’s nothing to do in Antarctica at this time of year – because you can’t even get there!